jjlin526/AWS-Services/Disaster-Recovery-on-AWS.md

 * The time it takes to get your systems back up and running to the ideal business state after a disaster recovery event

+### Recovery Point Objective

+* The amount of data loss (in terms of time) for a production system during a disaster recovery event (i.e. RPO of an hour means data loss for an hour)